We may earn money or products from the companies mentioned in this post.

 - Good drainage

-Making the bed for your square foot garden
+Making the bed for square foot gardening

 Building a raised bed in the garden allows a garden to overcome several problems.
 Raised beds may help address poor soil and damp spots.